HomeTrue North Blog

 11. CF Polo Park

 Enjoy an extraordinary shopping experience at the heart of Winnipeg, at the CF Polo Park.
 As the city's largest shopping mall, it is one of the cool things to do in Winnipeg.
-With over 200 shops featuring global brands, it offers a premium shopping experience.
+With around 190 shops featuring global brands, it offers a premium shopping experience.

 Exterior view of the Travel Manitoba Visitor Information Centre